 If you can, try to avoid Abu Dhabi or Dubai to cut down on costs and get a more local view of this incredible country.

-I remember when I visited in 2014 and many of my friends were confused why I would go to Portugal and not Spain first…I changed their minds when I came back with some incredible pictures of Portugal!
+I remember when I visited in 2014 and many of my friends were confused about why I would go to Portugal and not Spain first…I changed their minds when I came back with some incredible pictures of Portugal!

 This country has every modern comfort and is easily accessible from the rest of Europe and North America (5 hours flight from the East Coast of the US and Canada.)

-With daily highs in fall of 72°F/ 22°C and lows of 59°F/ 15°C, fall is an ideal time of the year for a vacation in Croatia.
+With daily highs in fall of 72°F/ 22°C and lows of 59°F/ 15°C, fall or winter is an ideal time of the year for a vacation in Croatia.
 It also is way less crowded than in the warmer summer months.
 With fewer visitors means cheaper prices for tours and other tourist related activities.

 Be sure to take advantage of great deals on cruises around the Croatian coast and check out some of the islands.
 Croatia really has some of the best beaches Europe can offer!

 Note: Although one of the warm countries in Europe, depending on which part of the country you’re in, Croatia can start to get a little bit cooler in deep winter…but only very rarely will drop below 41°F/ 5°C.